C0l0rChanger/C0l0rChanger/README.md

 💬-Only want to talk to close friends

-🎭:Roleplaying or w friends
+🎭+Roleplaying or w friends

-⛔- Please Dniuf or Dniucf
+⛔-Please Dniuf or Dniucf

 -----------------------------------
 ⚔️🏹🗡⚔️
 Thanksz for reading probs will b changed sooner or latersz :p